CTGS-Innovations/voice-ai/OpenSourceVoice/README.md

-# 🎯 100% Open Source GPU Voice AI
+# OpenSourceVoice - 100% Local GPU Voice AI Stack

-**Enterprise-grade voice AI system using only open-source, self-hosted components**
+**Complete Docker Compose solution for AI-powered voice applications with Jambonz integration**

-Transform your hardware into a powerful voice AI platform that rivals cloud services while maintaining complete data privacy and control.
+A containerized voice AI stack that runs entirely on local GPU hardware with no external API dependencies.
+Provides speech-to-text, text-to-speech, and conversational AI capabilities for telephony applications.

 ## 🌟 Features